-6.11 Enabling pupils with SEN to engage in activities available to those in the college who do not have SEN
+6.11 Enabling students with SEN to engage in activities available to those in the College who do not have SEN

-Aurora Foxes has a strong belief that education in the community and environment forms an essential aspect of learning, and of being able to use and apply their formal learning in real contexts.
-We actively encourage our staff teams to take class groups off-site, into towns and their local community to engage and communicate with people in shops, services and businesses.

-We provide bespoke opportunities for students to engage in the local community, based on their need and ability.
-No student is ever excluded from taking part in these activities because of their SEN or disability.
+Boveridge College has a strong belief that education in the community and environment forms an essential aspect of learning, and of being able to use and apply their formal learning in real contexts.
+We actively encourage our staff teams to take individuals and groups off-site, into towns and their local community to engage and communicate with people in shops, services and businesses.
+We deliver bespoke opportunities for students to engage in the local community, based on their need and ability.